Table of Contents

-The microphone on a smartphone is pretty good.
-However, the noise reduction devices on a phone are limited because of their size.
+The microphone on a smartphone is pretty good, but the noise reduction devices on a phone are limited because of their size.
 If you just use your smartphone as is, you’ll sound like you’re recording on speakerphone.

 Fortunately, you can make a noise reduction filter with socks.
 The key is to have at least two layers of cloth protecting your microphone.
 It might feel strange to put a doubled-up sock on your phone, but you’re only recording voice.
 There’s no need to look cool.

-Alternatively, AirPods and other earbud headphones produce impressively clear voice recordings, better than your phone’s built-in microphone.
-Or you can get an external microphone that produces clean recorded voice for around $30.
+Alternatively, AirPods and other earbud headphones produce impressively clear voice over recordings, better than your phone’s built-in microphone.
+Or you can get an external microphone that produces clean recorded voice over for around $30.